-It’s incredibly important that your inbound marketing efforts revolve around forming long-term mutually beneficial relationships, rather than short-term interactions based on instant gratification.
+Inbound marketing efforts must revolve around forming long-term mutually beneficial relationships rather than short-term transactions.

-You need to ensure you are investing in your customers and providing value through engaging content—throughout the customer lifecycle.
+Ensure you are investing in your customers and providing value throughout the customer lifecycle.

-By forming these shared success relationships, customers become advocates and promote your brand, return for multiple purchases, and seek your insights as an expert in future decisions.
+By forming these shared success relationships, customers become advocates, spread word-of-mouth, return for multiple purchases, and seek your insights as an expert in future decisions.

 Don’t underestimate these advocates for future lead generation.